kailash-manasarovar/statement/docs/timeline/2021/december.md

 ## Semen stains on the sofa

 - When I moved in, the flat didn't seem to have been lived in properly for a while.
 - The water ran brown in the bathtub.
-The boiler was so old it broke down a year later and had to be replaced.
+- The boiler was so old it broke down a year later and had to be replaced.
 - There was untold rubbish in the kitchen cupboards which I cleaned out.
+- The appliances and furniture were ancient.
+- However, the air-conditioning system was brand new and had just been replaced the year before at considerable expense.
 - There were semen stains on the sofa.
 - At the time, I thought the semen stains were because the apartment had probably been used as an AirBNB type property and the visitors may have been on romantic weekends.
 It was disgusting though and I cleaned it off.
-- The landlady, her parents, the caretaker at the time Pedro, and my elderly neighbor Marie Carmen at number 16 kept telling me about a woman who rented the flat just before me, and ran away shortly after without saying why.
+- The landlady Beatriz, her (apparent) parents, the caretaker at the time Pedro, and my elderly neighbor Marie Carmen at number 16 kept telling me about the last tenant; a woman, a nurse, who rented the flat just before me and ran away one night without saying why.
+- They feigned surprise about it but kept on mentioning it sort of obsessively.
-- She was apparently a nurse at the Dénia hospital and may have been called Sonia Ortiz.
+- She was a nurse at the Dénia hospital and may have been called Sonia Ortiz.

-!!! important "Fake accounts referring to the nurse"
+!!! important "Fake accounts referring to nurses"
-    - Cyber-gang stalkers, more recently, posted a lot of references via fake accounts on Twitter to nurses.
+    - Cyber-stalkers posted a lot of references to nurses via fake accounts on X.
-    - Women in fake accounts are often dressed up as nurses and in poses which are clearly going to be pornographic and quite often obviously filmed without the knowledge of the woman.
+    - I saw countless women in fake account pics dressed up as nurses and in poses which are clearly going to be pornographic and often without the knowledge of the woman.
+    - The nurse uniform they wear is always the same weird pink design; as if there's a warehouse somewhere sending these uniforms out to women tricked by porn-gangs into thinking they have a normal boyfriend.
-    - The following fake account came up in my mentions sometime in the summer of 2024.
+    - The following fake account came up in my mentions sometime in the summer of 2024 and I later saw the woman below in a pink nurse's outfit.

     ![The nurse profile pic](../../content/images/fake-accounts/nurse1.png)